June 4, 2018

 Williams revealed: ‘I will get an MRI scan and speak to as many specialists as possible and we will go from there, so I can’t answer that right now.’

-Wimbledon fans will hope that the initial scan offers a clear path for recovery to be fit in time for Wimbledon, where Serena would have a good chance of lifting the title on recent form.
+Wimbledon fans will hope that the initial scan offers a clear path for recovery and be fit in time.

 As for Sharapova, she progresses to the quarter-finals and, technically at least, she has ended her 18-match losing streak against Serena by virtue of this walkover.

-Indcredibly, Rafa has now won 37 consecutive sets at Roland Garros and he remains the red-hot favourite to lift the title once more.
+Rafa has now won 37 consecutive sets at Roland Garros and he remains the red-hot favourite to lift the title.